KNAZ-TV: KOAI

-As early as July 1967, plans were beginning to crystallize for the construction of a new television station in Flagstaff, the area's first high-power station; the area was only served by two UHF translators of KTVK and KOOL-TV from Phoenix.
+As early as July 1967, plans were beginning to crystallize for the construction of a new television station in Flagstaff, Arizona, the area's first high-power station; the area was only served by two UHF translators of KTVK and KOOL-TV from Phoenix.
 The primary promoter of the proposed station was Wendell Elliott Sr., who had managed radio station KGNO in Dodge City, Kansas, and had founded associated television station KTVC in nearby Ensign in the 1950s; he also was a founder of the Kansas Association of Broadcasters in 1951.
 Other stockholders included former Flagstaff mayor Charles L. Saunders, who owned radio station KCLS and had once sought to build a Flagstaff TV station himself.
 Elliott originally sought to build a 200 ft tower atop Mount Elden and downtown studios, raising $85,000 by selling stock in the venture.

 Flagstaff had originally been assigned channels 9 and 13 for television use.
 However, when the Elliott group—incorporated in 1968 as Grand Canyon Television Company—was forced by the United States Forest Service to switch proposed transmitter sites from Mount Elden to Mormon Mountain, southeast of Flagstaff, it asked the Federal Communications Commission (FCC) to change out channel 9 for channel 2 in order to avoid potential spacing problems to Tucson's channel 9 station, KGUN-TV.
 From the start, Grand Canyon planned to obtain NBC affiliation for its station.

 Grand Canyon officially filed an application for construction permit on March 26, 1969, the FCC having approved the change to channel 2 earlier in the month, and the commission granted the application on September 10.
 With the permit approved, construction commenced nearly immediately; in January 1970, power lines were buried under Mormon Mountain to provide electrical service to the summit.
 The transmitter facility was complete by early April, when the first test patterns went out, and KOAI began broadcasting on May 2, 1970.
 It was some time before the station began producing local programming, as the studios at 528 W. Aspen were not yet completed.

 KOAI was among the first stations seen on much of the Navajo Nation when a tribe-owned translator was completed atop Navajo Mountain in 1973.
 At the time, the station produced and aired a daily Navajo-language news program hosted by Chester Yazzie; the program was aired the next day on KIVA-TV in Farmington, New Mexico, and later also on KOAT-TV in Albuquerque.
 It was the only Navajo-language television program in the world at the time.

 Wendell Elliott Sr. died in 1974 of an apparent heart attack.
 His son, Wendell Elliott Jr., took over the operation of the business, which was claimed to be the fourth-smallest TV station in the United States.